trustyuri/trustyuri-java/README.md

     $ scripts/CheckFile.sh [FILE-OR-URL]

-The following command adds a hash to a local file using algorithm `FA`:
+The following command adds a hash to a local file using module `FA`:

     $ scripts/ProcessFile.sh [FILE]